 The truth is that pigs love to graze pasture and eat the leaves off low-hanging tree branches.
 They eat various types of hay, and just about any type of fresh produce.
 After a good soaking rain, they’ll root for grubs and bugs, or eat the starchy roots of various plants.
 In a forest environment, they do the same- constantly seeking out nuts and insects.

 Last Fall into Winter, the pigs enjoyed large amounts of apples, melons, pumpkins and sweet potatoes, along with box after box of acorns, beech and hickory nuts we gathered on our property and from neighbors.
-We also ferment a 16% locally milled grower feed with added milk to create a mash with increased nutrition and healthy probiotics.
+We also ferment a 14% and 16% locally milled grower feed with added milk to create a mash with increased nutrition and healthy probiotics- this is the bulk of their diet.

 The Kunekune and Meishan pigs are unique heritage breeds in that they evolved very close to people.
 The Kunekune pigs with the Maori tribes of New Zealand, and the Meishan pigs in close quarters with the Chinese of the Taihu Lakes region of China.
 Pigs are excellent foragers and are very adaptable to their environment.
 Part of our goal as a permaculture-based sustainable small farm is to create an environment in which everything we plant and grow has a purpose towards sustaining our animals, our selves, and our emerging market farm/CSA offerings.